 Catholic Opposition to Castro

 The CIA’s decision to have the State Department ask Msgr.
 Walsh for help made sense because Castro was feuding with the Catholic church.
 The Cuban Catholic church was very conservative and aligned with the country’s oligarchy.
 Most of its priests were from Spain, which had governed Cuba as a colony from 1511 until 1898.
 In 1960 Spain was ruled by fascist dictator Francisco Franco, who had assumed power after winning the Spanish Civil War in 1939.
+Franco’s government was ruthless, having killed between 30,000 and 50,000 political opponents through the use of forced labor and executions in concentration camps.
 Franco’s fascist Falange party emphasized Catholicism, and the Spanish Catholic church had supported him during the war.
 (Franco had also received military support from fascist dictators Benito Mussolini and Adolf Hitler.)

 In November of 1959 the Cuban National Catholic Congress had conducted an enormous outdoor mass in Havana’s Civic Plaza.
 Castro accused “the privileged class” of trying to turn the event into a rally against his agrarian land reforms.